BRSFreeman/Claude-title-abstract-prescreen/README.md

 ## Data handling

-`.gitignore` excludes `batches/`, `temp/`, and all `.csv`/`.xlsx` files by default, because **bibliographic exports usually contain publisher-copyrighted abstracts** and a part-screened review is unpublished research.
-Do not remove those rules to "just commit the data" — check your database licence first.
+`.gitignore` excludes tabulated data and processing results by default to avoid committing this information to github.

-`.claude/settings.local.json` is also excluded: that file holds machine-specific paths and personal permission grants and should never be shared.
+`.claude/settings.local.json` is also excluded: Once used, that file holds machine-specific paths and personal permission grants and should never be shared.

 ---